deriv-com/deriv-api/README.md

 ```
 ## Installing Websocket (ws) library

-In order to make a websocket connection, we need the websocket (ws) library.
+In order to make a WebSocket connection, we need the websocket (ws) library.
 #### NPM

 ```